Warren Atherton: Later life

 In 1957, he ran unsuccessfully for the United States Senate.
 He withdrew from the race and endorsed Goodwin Knight who subsequently lost the Senate race by over 10% to Clair Engle.

 Personal

 Upon his return from World War I, he married Anne Holt, daughter of the founder of Caterpillar Inc. and inventor, Benjamin Holt.
 He lived with his family on Atherton Island and was a Rotary member.
 A fete attended by over 300 people was marked in his honor to commemorate his 80th birthday in 1971.

-Atherton died on March 7, 1976, and was buried at Morris Chapel within the University of the Pacific in Stockton, where his papers are housed today.
+Atherton died on March 7, 1976, and his service was at the University of the Pacific Morris Chapel.
+His papers are preserved and made available for research in the University's Holt-Atherton Special Collections and Archives.

 He was listed in Who's Who in Commerce and Industry and Who’s Who in America”.

 Legacy

 The San Joaquin Delta College campus has the Warren Atherton Auditorium, a 1,428-seat performance venue where concerts are hosted.
 Notable annual musicals are held at this venue, as well as regular performances by the Stockton Symphony.